 This recipe looks so good because it promises to enable the strength of terra cotta with the whiteness of porcelain.
 This, in turn, promises to provide white surfaces for brush work and transparent overglazes that produce brilliant gloss and colors not achievable at high temperatures.

-Engobe bonding with bisque depends a lot on matching the firing shrinkage with the body.
-Unlike any other engobe recipe, below you will find data on the fired shrinkage of this at ten temperatures!
+Below is data on the fired shrinkage of this at ten temperatures!
 How do you use that data?
 An example: To fire at cone 2 the body needs to have around 3.6% fired shrinkage.
 We retested this engobe with 5% frit 3110, L3685Z4, that increased maturity more than expected.
-A 2.5% fritted version turned out to be good for the L4170B terra cotta.
+A 2.5% fritted version increase firing shrinkage by 2%, that turned out to be good for the L4170B terra cotta.

 Cone 1-6 (bottom to top), cone 01, 02 at top

 Z2, this improved version, is much whiter.
 On Plainsman L210.
 Fit is amazing for Z2.

 And it is incredibly white.

 L4170B with L3685Z2 engobe

 With the gum additions, it applied very evenly to the bisque (using a pour-in pour-our technique).
 The layer was very thin yet covers very well.
 This was an experiment to get even coverage, we recommend application of engobe to leather hard ware.

 The colour as amazingly white, even when thinly applied.
 And it is fitting very well even though we are dipping pieces, like a glaze.